kontent-ai/gatsby-packages/README.md

 ## Troubleshooting

 Currently, the plugin exhibits an [issue with nodes of multiple types](https://github.com/gatsbyjs/gatsby/issues/9154) in foreign key relationships (`___NODE`).
-In practice, only content items of one content type can be put into a particular modular content element or rich text element (as a modular content item).
+In practice, only content items of one content type can be put into a particular *Linked items* element or *Rich text* element.
 We're in touch with Gatsby Inc. and work towards resolving that issue soon.

 ## Further information